Azure/azure-batch-cli-extensions/samples/hello-world/create-pool-and-job/readme.md

 For more information on the properties available when creating jobs and tasks see [*Add a job*](https://docs.microsoft.com/rest/api/batchservice/job) and [*Add a task*](https://docs.microsoft.com/rest/api/batchservice/task).

-Note that the **taskFactory** feature used in `job.json` is not documented as a part of the REST API as it is currently an experimental feature only available through the Azure CLI.
+Note that the **taskFactory** feature used in `job.json` is not documented as a part of the REST API as it is currently a feature only available through the Azure CLI batch extension.